Nexfinity/CakeyBot-Wiki/core/setup-premium.md

 4. Follow the instructions to complete the payment process.

 After, you can also purchase add-ons or cancel the subscription.
-# How to Apply Premium to Servers
+# How to Apply Premium / Custom Bot to Servers
-> This section only applies to the Server Premium/White Label subscriptions.
-{.is-info}

 Here are some step-by-step instructions on how to apply premium to servers:
 1. Open the [web dashboard](https://cakeybot.app/dashboard/public).
 2. Select the "Premium" page from the left sidebar.
 3. Scroll down until you see "Premium Servers", then click "Add Server".
 4. Select the server and the subscription from the downdown menus.
 5. Click on the green "Add Server" button to confirm.
-# How to Remove Premium from Servers
+# How to Remove Premium / Custom Bot from Servers
-> This section only applies to the Server Premium/White Label subscriptions.
-{.is-info}

 Here are some step-by-step instructions on how to remove premium from servers:
 1. Open the [web dashboard](https://cakeybot.app/dashboard/public).
 2. Select the "Premium" page from the left sidebar.
 3. Scroll down until you see "Premium Servers".
 4. Next to your server, press "Deactivate".
-# How to Manage/Cancel Premium Susbcriptions
+# How to Manage/Cancel Premium / Custom Bot Susbcriptions
 1. Go to the [premium page](https://cakeybot.app/premium.php), then log in.
 2. Click "Manage Account".
 <image src="/image_2023-06-02_114040495.png" width="600px">